Bruno-SSC/Dessert-Shop/commit_log.md

     Actually fixed the mobile animation, implemented a few more animations and the black curtain. com15
-    forgot to remove borders from the dessert layout component
+    forgot to remove borders from the dessert layout component com16
+    Moved product_list animations to animations.ts and cleaned them a little bit.
+Unlinked the api service product list prop from the component product list prop.
+    Added a function to clear the cart and reset the products when the new order event is emitted.